Tierpsy/WellAnnotator/README.md

 ## Future improvements
-* more keyboard shortcut
-* disable scrollwheel-based zooming (when mouse focus on video area)
 * better installation instructions
-* create an entry point for easier launching
 * at the moment the gui ignores any `is_bad_well` info from `/fov_wells` in the masked videos.
 Will fix this
 * create tool to apply the annotations back in the masked videos
 * better screen recording